-Actually, SMTP is a pure text-based protocol means it can only handle 7 bit ASCII text.
-It does not have any capability to transfer other types of data like images, videos, audios, etc. It cannot transfer executable files and binary objects and also cannot transfer the text data of other languages like- French, Japanese, and Chinese, etc.
+Actually, SMTP is a pure text-based protocol means it can only handle 7-bit ASCII text.
+It does not have any capability to transfer other types of data like images, videos, audio, etc. It cannot transfer executable files and binary objects and also cannot transfer the text data of other languages like- French, Japanese, and Chinese, etc.

-So to solve these problems Multipurpose Internet Mail Extensions (MIME) introduced, which was specially designed for SMTP.
-MIME extension extends the capability of SMTP, which enables the users to transfer images, video files, audio files, executable files, etc. It also enables to transfer of messages in other languages like- French, Japanese, etc.
+So to solve these problems Multipurpose Internet Mail Extensions (MIME) were introduced, which were specially designed for SMTP.
+MIME extension extends the capability of SMTP, which enables users to transfer images, video files, audio files, executable files, etc. It also enables to transfer of messages into other languages like- French, Japanese, etc.

 SMTP Commands and Response Codes

-SMTP is a program, which works as a protocol for sending mails.
-For sending the mail, the sender’s mail server and receiver’s mail server communicate with each other using SMTP protocol.
+SMTP is a program, which works as a protocol for sending mail.
+For sending the mail, the sender’s mail server and the receiver’s mail server communicate with each other using SMTP protocol.

 For communication, Sender’s mail server always sends commands for sending the mail and the receiver’s mail server accepts those commands and always reacts with the response code instead.